DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 He goes inside graveyard.
 Instead of front entrance, now he went through hole in rear that was blocked by sealing stone.
 And it is directly connected to the room where demons were sealed.
-Ten years ago when Kay fell inside at the bottom of it instead.
+Ten years ago when Kai fell inside at the bottom of it instead.
 _TL Note:_ to be honest the whole situation feels weird, because main entrance is kinda on ground level too, not sure how exactly he could even fall inside per se.

 _But when I feel inside, I lost my consciousness almost immediately._